aprobinson/TPOR/README.md

 Note: the variable should look like export PYTHONPATH=/home/user/software/h5py/lib/python2.7/site-packages:/home/user/software/tpor:$PYTHONPATH

-14. at the end of the file add the following lines
+14. at the end of the file add the following line export PATH=/home/user/software/tpor/bin:$PATH
-# Executable Path
-export PATH=/home/user/software/tpor/bin:$PATH

 Note: when running commands in the terminal there are several default locations that are searched for the executables.
 The PATH environment variable allows you to add to that paths that are searched.
 Now, the tpor executables can be run from any directory without creating soft links, aliases or relative paths.